-In the context of advice, it may be that another agency such as a Local Authority Department or Service is the appropriate service provider to address a particular problem of anti-social behaviour.
+In the context of advice, it may be that another agency such as a Local Authority is the appropriate service provider to address a particular problem of antisocial behaviour.
 It is important that residents can access this information to allow problems to be dealt with early and effectively.
-Staff will make residents aware of all options available and promoting relevant services through newsletters, sign-ups, new tenant visits and the Ochil View Anti-Social Behaviour leaflet.
+Staff will make residents aware of all options available and promoting relevant services through newsletters, sign-ups, new tenant visits and the Ochil View Antisocial Behaviour leaflet.